Celebrity Cricket League: Second season

 The second season was conducted from 13 January to 13 February 2012.
 Two new cricket teams, the Kerala Strikers and the Bengal Tigers were added to the CCL.
 Hindi film industry Team "Mumbai Heroes" selected Sharjah as its home ground.
 Chennai Rhinos defeated Karnataka Bulldozers for the second time in a row and emerged as the CCL 2 champions.

 Third season

 The third season had two new teams, Veer Marathi representing the Marathi film industry and Bhojpuri Dabbangs representing the Bhojpuri film industry.
 In Season 3, the curtain raiser event was held in Mumbai on 19 January 2013 and was regarded by many as a grand affair, where Salman Khan, Katrina Kaif, Bipasha Basu, Prabhu Deva and many other celebrities performed.
 The opening ceremony was in Kochi on 9 February 2013, where Kerala Strikers played against Mumbai Heroes.
-Popular Bollywood actor Bipasha Basu was appointed as the brand ambassador for Celebrity Cricket League (CCL) season 3, along with Kajal Agarwal.
+Bollywood actor Bipasha Basu was appointed as the brand ambassador for Celebrity Cricket League (CCL) season 3, along with Kajal Aggarwal.
 Karnataka Bulldozers defeated Telugu Warriors to become CCL 3 champions.